Test Script Intention Generation for Mobile Application via GUI Image and Code Understanding: Experiment

+\vvv{where $N_m$ refers to number of matched unigrams, $N_{tc}$ refers to total number of unigrams in candidate sentences, $N_{tr}$ refers to total number of unigrams in reference sentences, and $N_c$ refers to number of contiguous matched sequences.}

-\textbf{ROUGE} (\underline{R}ecall-\underline{O}riented \underline{U}nderstudy for \underline{G}isting \underline{E}valuation) refers to a set of metrics on the basis of recall ratio.
-We use a variant of ROUGE, ROUGE-L, which calculates the similarity between candidate sentences generated by \intent and reference sentences based on the longest common subsequence (LCS).
+\textbf{ROUGE} (\underline{R}ecall-\underline{O}riented \underline{U}nderstudy for \underline{G}isting \underline{E}valuation) is based on the recall ratio. \vvv{It computes the count of several overlapping units such as n-grams, word pairs, and sequences.} We use a variant of ROUGE, ROUGE-L, which calculates the similarity between candidate sentences generated by \toolname and reference sentences based on the longest common subsequence (LCS). \vvv{It can be calculated as:}

+\vvv{where $LCS(C, R)$ is the length of the LCS between candidate sequence $C$ and reference sequence $R$, $|C|$ and $|R|$ are the total number of words in the candidate sequence and reference sequence, and $\beta$ is a parameter that determines the weight of recall relative to precision, usually $\beta$=1 used.}

 The range of all the adopted metrics is $[0, 1]$.
-The higher the score is, the closer the \intent generated intents is to the ground truth.
-We complete the ground truth intents manually with 3 experts who have experience of over 3 years of mobile app testing.
-They develop and cross-validate the ground truth intents of the mobile app test scripts.
+The higher the score is, the closer the \toolname generated intentions are to the ground-truth intentions.